A rider on a Class 2 electric bike riding legally on a paved road under city trees

 A: All three classes of e-bikes (Class 1, 2, and 3) are generally allowed on public roads in most states that have adopted the three-class system.
 You must follow the same traffic laws as regular bicycles and vehicles.

-2. Q: Do I need a license to ride an e-bike on the road?
+2. Q: Do you need a license to ride an electric bicycle on the road?

 A: No, you typically don't need a driver's license to ride a standard Class 1, 2, or 3 e-bike on the road.
 However, if you modify your e-bike to exceed its class speed limits, it may be reclassified as a motor vehicle requiring a license.